Five Pearls of Wisdom

 Set some Goals

 Strudwick quoted former captain Gary Neville, who once famously declared, Manchester United are never at the top of the mountain.
 There is no mountain, no end in sight, it is just a continuous, relentless charge year after year.
 There is never a feeling of "We have done it".
 So, set some realistic goals and be prepared to re-evaluate them as and when you achieve.
-If you suffer a dip in results as have the Red Devils in recent times then remember the old adage, "Form is temporary but class is permanent".
+If you suffer a dip in results, remember the old adage, "Form is temporary but class is permanent".

 BMC Coaching Subcommittee member Matt Long supported England Athletics National Coach Mentor Lead for Endurance, Spencer Duval, who led the organisation of the symposium.